 The 2012 ADAMVS Sauvignon Blanc was barrel aged for 15 months in 30% new French oak and then allowed to age in bottle for two years.
 It is a darker golden color in the glass.
 The bouquet is complex and evolves nicely as it is allowed to breath.
 It shows tropical nuances including honeysuckle, citrus blossom aromas and notes of melon (cantaloupe).
 As it opens further, it reveals hazelnut and toasted almond aromas.
 On the palate there is a richness of flavor nicely balanced by the wine’s noticeable weight.
 A spicy note shows with some mineralities (graphite) and a hint of lemon zest that lingers for quite some time.
 Perhaps the only regret one might harbor with this wine, is that they don’t make more of it.

 The focus of the wine making is on three red wines: TÉRES, QUINTVS and ADAMVS.
-Their current releases tend to be a year or two behind most wineries’ current releases as they prefer to age their wines up to two years in bottle before release.
+Their current releases tend to be a two or three years behind most wineries’ current releases as they prefer to age their wines up to two years in bottle before release.
 The labels feature a cross section of tree rings; each of the wines is distinguished based on a different color of one of the tree rings.
 All three wines are 100% varietal Cabernet Sauvignon.

 The innovative tasting room and wine library are the work of Kurt Melander, a San Francisco based architect (Melander Architects).
 This was his first winery project; his designs are creative, unique, inspirational and seamlessly blend both art and function into an intimate setting.
 Denise asked Kurt to initially walk the property to perhaps include some local natural elements into his designs.
 He discovered a cutting of a cypress log and ultimately incorporated that element into their tasting room which is simply called the “Cypress House”.
 This open glass tasting room is surrounded by a freestanding log wall built of cypress logs.